Nham Bai? (eat rice?)

 You may have also seen from the many street vendors that Khmer snacks includes a variety of insects to eat, as you’ll discover at Bugs Café.
 Siem Reap’s first and only specialists in insect-based cuisine proves they can be delicious – creativity, presentation and quality is key.

-No visit to Cambodia would be complete without tasting fish amok – steamed, curried fish coated in kroeung paste and cooked in a cup made from banana leaves.
+No visit to Cambodia would be complete without tasting fish amok – steamed, coconut curried fish coated in “kroeung” spice paste and cooked in a container made from banana leaves.
 Lok lak is another signature dish made with cubed beef and garnished with a lime and pepper dip.

-One restaurant that sets out to truly reflect the ethos of Cambodian cooking is Cuisine Wat Damnak, which offers a choice of two set menus ($19 and $27) that will make your taste buds dance for joy.
+One restaurant that sets out to truly reflect the ethos of Cambodian cooking is Cuisine Wat Damnak, which offers a choice of two set menus (five courses for $27 or six courses for $31) that will make your taste buds dance for joy.

 For authentic Khmer cuisine at reasonable prices, try The Sugar Palm.
 Now in a new location on Street 27 opposite Pannasastra University, their menu covers all the Khmer hit dishes, from curries to satays, soups to salads.